- Why Mailify?keyboard_arrow_down

 The implementation of a registry that allows for an up-to-date view of personal data treatment.

-Moreover, Mailify's teams receive training regarding new developments concerning GDPR.
+Moreover, Sarbacane's teams receive training regarding new developments concerning GDPR.

 Your email and SMS campaign data are hosted in France.
 When sending SMS, your data is also hosted in the European Union.
 As part of our customer relationship, when you exchange with the support, your email address and the content of your exchanges are also transmitted and hosted in the United States, under the protection of the European Commission's standard clauses.